petterhj/homeassistant-dashboard-server/README.md

 LOG_JSON=false
 ```

-Other runtime config, including the dashboard itself, is defined in a YAML file (by default) called `configuration.yaml` placed at the root of the application data path (`DATA_PATH`).
+Other runtime config, including the dashboard itself, is defined in a YAML file called `configuration.yaml` placed at the root of the application data path (`DATA_PATH`).

 ```yml
 # config.yml